 Our School will monitor online activity within the school to ensure that inappropriate sites are not accessed by students or staff.
-This is best done using specialist online monitoring software, which in this school is called (insert name of schools own monitoring software).
+This is best done using specialist online monitoring software, which in this school is called Securus.

 Channel

 Channel is a multi-agency approach to provide support to individuals who are at risk of being drawn into terrorist related activity.
 It is led by the Staffordshire Police Counter-Terrorism Unit, and it aims to: